Skip to content

 How to make your proposal worth reading (hint: it's with pictures)

 So, a little about me.
-Currently, I work as a Graphic Design Consultant (Shipley qualified) specialising in developing graphics for #winning proposals.
+I work as a Graphic Design Consultant (Shipley qualified) specialising in developing graphics for #winning proposals.

 I have accumulated 20+ years of experience in the graphics space.
 Has it been that long?
 (Looks out the window and sighs).